haydeeartaza/RareCNVsAnalysis/test/Test.md

 5. Notes
 - This test only shows the pipeline execution.
 As the input sample size is small  (12 samples) pipeline can obtain meaninful results.
 - If any part of the code is changed the pipeline should be run again and it is also recomendable to remove the output directories for generate results from scrath.
-- Frequency (high_freq) and controls reference (random_controls) value should be modified according the study requeriments and the number of reference controls as well.
-See (Rare copy number variation in autoimmune Addison’s disease) [doi:10.3389/fimmu.2024.1374499]
+- Frequency (high_freq) and controls reference (random_controls) values should be modified according the study requeriments and the number of reference controls as well.
+See ([are copy number variation in autoimmune Addison’s disease](doi:10.3389/fimmu.2024.1374499)